a-n-rose/Python-Sound-Tool/README.md

 * **Ensure** files cannot be overwritten unless explicitly indicated
 * Expand sound file compatibility: the software is JupyterLab/ notebook friendly but can only handle .wav files with 16 or 32 bitdepth
-* Improve accessibility of Jupyter Notebooks (currently available on <a href="https://notebooks.ai/a-n-rose">notebooks.ai</a>)
+* Improve accessibility of Jupyter Notebooks.
+Currently available on <a href="https://notebooks.ai/a-n-rose">notebooks.ai</a> (must have an account) and <a href="https://mybinder.org/v2/gh/a-n-rose/Python-Sound-Tool/master">Binder</a>(due to audiodata a bit slow)
 * Error handling (especially of incompatible sound files)
 * Adding more filters
 * Adding more machine learning architectures
 * Add more options for visualizations (e.g. <a href="https://en.wikipedia.org/wiki/Short-time_Fourier_transform">stft features</a>)
 * Implement neural network with <a href="https://www.tensorflow.org/lite">TensorFlow Lite</a>
-* Various platforms to store sample data (aside from Notebooks.ai)
+* Various platforms to store sample data (aside from Notebooks.ai and GitHub :P )
-* General speed and efficiency
+* Increase general speed and efficiency